jaredririe/backendology/drafts/distributed-systems-course-introductory.md

     - Read this blog post and list the challenges: [Notes on Distributed Systems for Young Bloods](https://www.somethingsimilar.com/2013/01/14/notes-on-distributed-systems-for-young-bloods/)
     - Read and summarize this paper: [Time, Clocks, and the Ordering of Events in a Distributed System (Lamport 1978)](https://www.microsoft.com/en-us/research/publication/time-clocks-ordering-events-distributed-system/?from=http%3A%2F%2Fresearch.microsoft.com%2Fen-us%2Fum%2Fpeople%2Flamport%2Fpubs%2Ftime-clocks.pdf)
     - Read and summarize this paper: [The Byzantine Generals Problem (Lamport 1982)](http://www.cs.cornell.edu/courses/cs614/2004sp/papers/LSP82.pdf)
-    - (Optional) Scan through this clever slide deck: [Why Are Distributed Systems So Hard?](https://drive.google.com/file/d/15nxAaVXZwNFnJNVvgtKonNbzxNgTUCxP/view)
 * Failure modes
     - Read these resources on failure modes: [Failure Modes in Distributed Systems](http://alvaro-videla.com/2013/12/failure-modes-in-distributed-systems.html), [Wikipedia: Failure Semantics](https://en.wikipedia.org/wiki/Failure_semantics)
+* Fallacies
+    - Read and summarize this article: [Fallacies of Distributed Computing Explained](https://www.rgoarchitects.com/Files/fallacies.pdf)
+    - (Optional) Scan through this clever slide deck: [Why Are Distributed Systems So Hard?](https://drive.google.com/file/d/15nxAaVXZwNFnJNVvgtKonNbzxNgTUCxP/view)

+### Unit 2: Distributed Filesystems and MapReduce

+* Filesystems
+    - Read and summarize this paper: [The Google File System (2003)](https://static.googleusercontent.com/media/research.google.com/en//archive/gfs-sosp2003.pdf)
+    - Using [this interview about the evolution of GFS](https://queue.acm.org/detail.cfm?id=1594206), answer these questions: how did GFS hold up over time?
+In what ways would they have changed the design with several years of use?
 * Real world example: MapReduce
     - Read and summarize this paper: [MapReduce (2004)](https://pdos.csail.mit.edu/6.824/papers/mapreduce.pdf)
+    - Use [this blog post](http://highscalability.com/blog/2010/9/11/googles-colossus-makes-search-real-time-by-dumping-mapreduce.html) to answer this question: why did Google eventually move away from GFS and MapReduce?
 * Hands on learning: MapReduce
     - Complete this lab: [MIT 6.824 Lab 1: MapReduce](https://pdos.csail.mit.edu/6.824/labs/lab-1.html)
         + "In this lab you'll build a MapReduce library as an introduction to programming in Go and to building fault tolerant distributed systems.
 In the first part you will write a simple MapReduce program.
 In the second part you will write a Master that hands out tasks to MapReduce workers, and handles failures of workers.
 The interface to the library and the approach to fault tolerance is similar to the one described in the original MapReduce paper."

-### Unit 2: Filesystems?

-MapReduce, HDFS, GFS, Apple Filesystem

 ### Unit 3: Gossip Protocols